PrincetonUniversity/install_lammps/01_installing/tigercpu/scripts.md

 $ ssh <YourNetID>@tigercpu.princeton.edu
 $ cd software  # or another directory
 $ wget https://raw.githubusercontent.com/PrincetonUniversity/install_lammps/master/01_installing/tigercpu/tigerCpu_user_intel.sh
+# use a text editor to inspect tigerCpu_user_intel.sh and make modifications if necessary (e.g., add/remove LAMMPS packages)
 $ bash tigerCpu_user_intel.sh | tee install_lammps.log
 ```
 The executable will be installed into `~/.local/bin` which is included in your `PATH` by default.